NimaMan/probability_of_deafult_prediction/obj.md

 ## Roadmap

+- train SFA
-- train SFA on c13 data
+    - on c13 data

-- evaluate their errors
+- evaluate errors
 - later propogate the results into the rest of the dataset